Tips for Buying Your First Home—And Mistakes to Avoid

 Buying a home can be an overwhelming process and emotionally draining.
 Finding the right home is not always an easy task.
-I advise buyers to schedule a maximum of 7 homes at a time because any more than that will make a buyer's head spin.
+Schedule a maximum of seven homes at a time because any more than that will make a buyer's head spin.

 Get a Loan